Set up a Browser test 🔗

 As you build your test, you can use Try now to check that the configuration of your test is valid.
 Run results aren’t stored.
 For more, see Validate your test configuration with try now.

 (Optional) Add a wait time before a step executes.
-See, Example.
+See, Wait times.

 Save your test.